Glossary of technical writing terms

 bibliography

-A list of books, articles, web pages, or other documents.
+A bibliography is a list of books, articles, web pages, or other documents.
 Usually, the documents in the list are related to the content of the primary document.
-For example, they contain background information.
+For example, the documents contain background information.

 browse sequence

-A navigation method in online documentation.
+A browse sequence is a navigation method in online documentation.
 A browse sequence is similar in concept to a wizard.
 Users click a button or a hyperlink to view the next topic or the previous topic in a set of topics.
 Usually, the topics are read in sequence.

 bulleted list

-An unordered list that uses 'bullet points' or other marks to show the start of each item in the list.
-See also ordered list; numbered list.
+A bulleted list is an unordered list that uses bullets (•) or other marks to show the start of each item in the list.
+Refer also to the terms in this bulleted list:

 C top of page